kjaymiller/frontmatter-check/README.md

 #### Calling multiple files

-You can also pass a directory in and it will match all the markdown (_.md) and text (_.txt) files.
+You can also pass an a directory and it will match all the markdown (_.md) and text (_.txt) files.
 You can modify the pattern to check with `--file_pattern`.

 ```shell
 frontmatter-check pages --file-pattern *.md